-Skidmore's positioning statement, "Creative Thought Matters," is so unique to the College's identity that it is protected as a registered mark.
-Those three little words capture the central role that creativity plays on campus not just in the arts but also in fields like science, business, communications and the social sciences, where Skidmore's influence has grown considerably.
+Skidmore's positioning statement, "Creative Thought Matters," is so unique to the college's identity that it is protected as a registered mark.
+Those three little words capture the central role that creativity plays on campus, not just in the arts but also in fields such as science, business, communications and the social sciences, where Skidmore's influence has grown considerably.

 President Phil Glotzbach sums it up this way: "Genuine creativity requires rigor of thought and practice that connects knowledge and imagination with discipline.
 The more we develop our students' capacity to make that connection, the more they will be able to respond to the world in ways that truly matter."